FrankRay78/InstructionOS/README.md

 `make test` will run the unit tests, having first built the kernel and unit tests using the standard C99 toolchain.

+`make clean` should be run before switching between these two commands, otherwise you'll get a linker failure (given the differing toolchains).

-Additional targets are located in the main [Makefile](https://github.com/FrankRay78/InstructionOS/blob/main/Makefile), ideal for development IDE's with integrated Makefile support (eg. JetBrains CLion or Visual Studio Code).
+Additional targets exist in the main [Makefile](https://github.com/FrankRay78/InstructionOS/blob/main/Makefile), ideal for development IDE's with integrated Makefile support (eg. JetBrains CLion or Visual Studio Code).

 ## License